paulround2tele/studio/backend/openapi/VALIDATION_NOTES.md

 Why this spec exists and how it will be validated

 - Spec is authored from handlers under backend/internal/api.
-The old swagger.yaml/json are gone; docs.go is swaggo-only and 3.0-ish.
+The old vendor-specific yaml/json dumps are gone; docs.go still targets the legacy generator and remains 3.0-ish.
 - We will validate with kin-openapi against OpenAPI 3.1.0 and refuse to generate servers/clients until it’s clean.
 - Envelope-first: Every response is APIResponse with success/data/error/metadata/requestId.
 Data is untyped here and refined per endpoint during migration.
 - Cookie auth: cookieAuth (domainflow_session).
 No bearer.
 SSE endpoints return text/event-stream.